 When we had our last flock of chickens, I had a big bag of oyster shell I would scatter in the yard for them to eat.
 We never had a problem with soft egg shells with that flock.

 Instead of spending money on another bag of oyster shell for our flock of chickens, I decided to see if I could make my own.
 I saw somewhere that people feed their chickens their egg shells, so I decided to figure out the easiest and safest way to do that.
 I already knew that the calcium in egg shells was easily absorbable, so it made sense to make my own.

-After doing it a few times now, I have to say – it’s easy!
-I love that I can re-use egg shells as a DIY egg shell calcium supplement for our chickens and it doesn’t cost me a dime extra.
+I have to say – it’s easy to make!
+I love that I can re-use egg shells as a calcium supplement for our chickens and it doesn’t cost me a dime extra.